-Note: You can delete any existing behavior or a condition in a behavior by selecting in next to the behavior or condition.
+Note: You can delete any existing behavior or a condition in a behavior by selecting unter the behavior or condition.

 Example for APM Query with Parameters

 For example, consider a family 'Equipment' with three fields Equipment (EQPT), Functional Location (FL), and Manufacturer (MFGR).